karamoshi-nakatoto/BananoFarming/README.md

 Checkout https://bananominer.com/ for instructions to setup your folding address.

-When you are ready, get your passkey [here](https://apps.foldingathome.org/getpasskey)
+When you are ready, get your passkey [here](https://apps.foldingathome.org/getpasskey).

-Copy the provided `.env.schema` template into a `.env` file and substiture your own values.
+Copy the provided `.env.schema` template into a `.env` file and substitute your own values.

 ### Deployment